remix-run/remix/docs/api/remix.md

 </html>
 ```

-In order to avoid (usually) the client side routing "scroll flash" on refresh or clicking back into the app from a different domain, this component attempts to restore scroll _before React hydration_.
+In order to avoid (usually) the client-side routing "scroll flash" on refresh or clicking back into the app from a different domain, this component attempts to restore scroll _before React hydration_.
 If you render the script anywhere other than the bottom of the document the window will not be tall enough to restore to the correct position.

 ### `useLoaderData`